marcelmalewski/play-together/README.md

 ### Frontend
 #### Before coding frontend
 1. Ensure that you are using yarn as your package manager.
 Current yarn version: `yarn-1.22.19` and only this version is enabled.
-3. Set prettier.
-In Intelij you can just set "Automatic Prettier configuration".
+2. Set prettier.
+In Intellij you can just set "Automatic Prettier configuration".

 #### Running the Local Frontend
 1. Navigate to the ./frontend directory.
 2. Install the required dependencies using: yarn install
-3. Launch the frontend by executing: yarn dev"
+3. Launch the frontend by executing: `yarn dev`

 ### Backend
 #### Before coding backend
 ...

-#### Running the Local Backend with Intelij
+#### Running the Local Backend with IntelliJ
 To start the application, execute `application bootRun` from the Gradle panel, using the variables specified in the `.env` file.

 #### Running the Backend with images